-Profit from ordinary activities of MBL Group by operating group for the years ended March 31, 2015 and 20141
+Profit from ordinary activities of MBL Group by operating group for the years ended March 31, 2016 and 2015

 Year ended

-Mar 15 Mar 14 Movement
+Mar 16 Mar 15 Movement

 A\$m A\$m %

-Commodities & Financial Markets 2 768 643 19
+Commodities & Financial Markets 532 768 (31)

-Macquarie Securities 3 1 18 (94)
+Macquarie Securities 200 1

-Banking & Financial Services 280 250 12
+Banking & Financial Services 348 280 24

-Macquarie Asset Management 4 97 76 28
+Macquarie Asset Management 75 97 (23)

-Corporate & Asset Finance 1,108 816 36
+Corporate & Asset Finance 1,121 1,108 1

-Total contribution to profit from operating groups 2,254 1,803 25
+Total contribution to profit from operating groups 2,276 2,254 1

-Corporate 5 (736) (629) 17

-Income tax expense (589) (538) 9
+Corporate (1,226) (1,348) (9)

-Net profit after tax 929 636 46
+Net profit after tax 1,050 906 16

-For further information on our segment reporting, see "Management's discussion and analysis of results of operation and financial condition

-- Year ended March 31, 2015 compared to year ended March 31, 2014 - Segment overview" and Note 3 to our 2015 annual financial statements.
+&lt;sup>1 For further information on our segment reporting, see "Management's Discussion and Analysis of Results of Operation and Financial Condition - Year ended March 31, 2016 compared to year ended March 31, 2015 - Segment overview" and Note 3 to our 2016 annual financial statements.

-Commodities & Financial Markets as reported for MBL Group excludes certain assets of the Credit Markets business and some other less financially significant activities that remains part of the Non-Banking Group.
+&lt;sup>2 Commodities & Financial Markets as reported for MBL Group excludes certain assets of the Credit Markets business and some other less financially significant activities that are part of the Non-Banking Group.

-Macquarie Securities as reported for MBL Group excludes certain activities of the Cash division and certain activities of the Derivatives and Trading division, in each case, in certain jurisdictions that remain part of the Non-Banking Group.
+&lt;sup>3 Macquarie Securities as reported for MBL Group excludes certain activities of the Cash division and certain activities of the Derivatives and Trading division, in each case, in certain jurisdictions that are part of the Non-Banking Group.

-Macquarie Asset Management as reported for MBL Group excludes the Macquarie Infrastructure and Real Assets and Macquarie Investment Management divisions that are part of the Non-Banking Group.
+&lt;sup>4 Macquarie Asset Management as reported for MBL Group excludes the Macquarie Infrastructure and Real Assets and Macquarie Investment Management divisions that are part of the Non-Banking Group.
 See "Financial Information Presentation-Our historical financial statements."